 This extract is from the 1842 Royal Commission Report into Children's Employment (Mines) .
-The Sub-Commissioner, J. C. Symons Esq. reports on the conditions he has witnessed in coal mines in Yorkshire:
+Sub-Commissioner, J. C. Symons reports on the conditions he has witnessed among child workers in Yorkshire coal mines:

 'In this district girls are almost universally employed as trappers and hurriers in common with boys.
 The girls employed as hurriers are of all ages, from seven to twenty-one; they commonly work quite naked down to the waist; the boys of similar ages who work with them are also naked down to the waist, and both (for the garment is pretty much the same in both) are dressed, as far as they are dressed at all, in a loose pair of trousers, seldom whole in either sex.
 In many of the collieries, as has been already stated, the adult colliers, whom these girls serve, work perfectly naked [at this time the term 'naked' usually meant that someone was still wearing underwear, so they were probably not completely nude] .'